plger/scDblFinder/README.md

 ### Important notes/updates

-- **if you are using xgboost version 3.1 or higher, make sure that you are using scDblFinder version 1.25.1 or later (available e.g. from github)**
+- **if you are using xgboost version 3.1 or higher, make sure that you are using scDblFinder version 1.25.4 or later (available e.g. from github).
+Results might otherwise be suboptimal.**
 - **the scDblFinder version (1.20) initially shipped with Bioconductor 3.20 had a wrong default doublet rate argument.
 This has been fixed in Bioconductor, but you should update your package (>1.21 is good).**

 <br/><br/>